Expert Reaction

 These comments have been collated by the Science Media Centre to provide a variety of expert perspectives on this issue.
 Feel free to use these quotes in your stories.
 Views expressed are the personal opinions of the experts named.
 They do not represent the views of the SMC or any other organisation unless specifically stated.

-Associate Professor Alex Polyakov is a Clinical Associate Professor at the Faculty of Medicine, Dentistry and Health Sciences, University of Melbourne and is a Medical Director of Genea Fertility Melbourne
+Associate Professor Alex Polyakov is a Clinical Associate Professor in the Faculty of Medicine, Dentistry and Health Sciences at the University of Melbourne and is a Medical Director at Genea Fertility Melbourne

 "This study does not present new experimental findings; rather, it synthesises and critiques the existing evidence.
 Its central focus is whether paracetamol (also known as acetaminophen) taken during pregnancy is associated with adverse outcomes in children, particularly attention deficit hyperactivity disorder (ADHD) and autism spectrum disorder (ASD).